VictoriaArg/VictoriaArg/README.md

 <h1 align="center">Hi there 👋, I'm Victoria</h1>
 <h3 align="center">I'm a Full Stack developer from Argentina</h3>
 <p>
  I also have a bachelor's degree in Industrial Design.
-I'm passionate about technology, product design and user experience, and believe projects should be tackled from a multidisciplinary approach to achieve integral solutions.
+I'm passionate about technology, product design and user experience.
+I believe projects should be tackled from a multidisciplinary approach to achieve integral solutions.
 </p>

 <p>